October 2017 IBC Meeting Minutes

 Drugs are classified as hazardous if they may cause cancer, developmental or reproductive toxicity or harm to organs at low doses.
 They include drugs used for cancer chemotherapy (also called antineoplastics), antiviral drugs, hormones, some bioengineered drugs and other various drugs.

-Check the NIOSH List of Antineoplastic and Other Hazardous Drugs in Healthcare Settings (2014) to determine if a drug is classified as hazardous.
+Check the NIOSH List of Hazardous Drugs in Healthcare Settings, 2024 to determine if a drug is classified as hazardous.

 Clinical Trials